Your Shopping Bag is Empty

 We work with our brands, concessions, restaurants, logistics and other suppliers to continuously improve environmental, labour and animal welfare practices and transparency across the supply chain.
 We train our buyers and suppliers on responsible sourcing.
 We work with best practice initiatives including the Supplier Ethical Data Exchange and the Sustainable Apparel Coalition.
 Download our Ethical Trading Regulations with our mandatory responsible sourcing requirements for suppliers

-Our iconic Brown Thomas carrier bags are made from sustainable timber certified to Forest Stewardship Council and can be recycled.
+Our iconic Brown Thomas carrier bags are made from sustainable paper certified to Forest Stewardship Council and can be recycled.
+In 2020 we replaced plastic bubble wrap with paper filler in our e-commerce packaging across our online fulfilment facilities in-store and in our Distribution Centre.
 We are working on reducing the footprint of all our packaging and consumables.
 Just when you thought our carrier bags couldn’t get any better, we have also introduced a reusable one made recycled plastic bottles.

 Our luxury, quality products stand the test of time.
 To reduce their footprint further we continue to grow our circular offerings.

 We also believe fashion is not waste.
 We support reuse through our Give back with Style box.
 Customers can donate clothes or items to raise charity funds for SVP by returning their unwanted clothes or items via the online delivery box.
 Our team members also can donate through our SVP Internal Clothing Appeal.